platformsh/platformsh-docs/overview/platform-environments.rst

 .. figure:: images/clone-hierarchy.png
    :alt: Understand hierarchical environments.

-Platform.sh brings a concept of hierarchy between your environments.
+Platform.sh brings the concept of a hierarchy between your environments.
 Each new environment you create is considered a **child** of the **parent** environment from which it was branched.

 Each child environment can :term:`sync` code and/or data down from its parent, and :term:`merge` code up to its parent.
 These are used for development, staging, and testing.